- Search The Registry

 - My Account

 Bartholomew returned to Imperial to work again on Domino's recordings, co-writing and producing a series of R&B hits for him.
-Domino's crossover to the pop chart came in 1955 with "Ain't That a Shame".
+Domino's crossover to the pop chart came in 1955 with "Ain't That a Shame."
 Further hits followed through the late 1950s and early 1960s: "I'm in Love Again" and "Blue Monday" (both in 1956), "I'm Walkin'" (1957), "I'm Gonna Be a Wheel Someday" (1959), "Let the Four Winds Blow" (1961) all co-written and produced by Bartholomew and "Blueberry Hill" (1956) and "Walking to New Orleans" (1960), also produced by Bartholomew.
-Over the same period, Bartholomew wrote, arranged and produced recordings by many other Imperial artists, including Smiley Lewis, the Spiders, Chris Kenner, Earl King, Tommy Ridgley, Robert Parker, T-Bone Walker, Roy Brown, Frankie Ford and Shirley and Lee.
-Several of Bartholomew's songs were later covered by other musicians.
+Over the same period, Bartholomew wrote, arranged, and produced recordings by many other Imperial artists, including Smiley Lewis, the Spiders, Chris Kenner, Earl King, Tommy Ridgley, Robert Parker, T-Bone Walker, Roy Brown, Frankie Ford, and Shirley and Lee.
+Other musicians later covered several of Bartholomew's songs.
 On several of his songs, a co-writing credit was given to his wife, Pearl King.